WordPress Caching: How to Setup and Clear Your WordPress Cache

 When your site gets a large number of simultaneous visitors, the site could occasionally appear down due to the overwhelming number of PHP processes running on the server.

-Note: To understand how does page caching work, view this blog page to learn more: How Does WordPress Caching Work?
+Note: To understand how page caching works, view this blog page to learn more: How Does WordPress Caching Work?

 How to Clear WordPress Cache